vkuzel/Gradle-Dependency-Graph/README.md

 ## Features

-Simple class (Node) that holds project dependency graph of Gradle multi-project build.
+Simple class (Project) that holds a project's name and list of other project names that this project depends on.

-This library is used by [Spring Boot Multi-Project Gradle Plugin](https://github.com/vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin) to hold a project structure.
+This library is used by [Spring Boot Multi-Project Gradle Plugin](https://github.com/vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin) to store dependencies between Gradle sub-projects.
-The plugin serializes Node object into to file that can be read and used by an Java application.
-Check out [Gradle multi-project configuration template](https://github.com/vkuzel/Gradle-Multi-Project-Development-Template) for more details.
+The plugin serializes Project object into file which can be used by an Java application.
+Check out example usage in [Gradle multi-project configuration template](https://github.com/vkuzel/Gradle-Multi-Project-Development-Template) for more details.

 ## Getting started

-Add dependency to your project.
+Add dependency to your project if you are not using Spring Boot Multi-Project Gradle Plugin.
+Otherwise the plugin adds dependency implicitly.

 **Gradle**
 ````groovy